Science Diplomacy Education Network

 Science Diplomacy: an Introductory Online Course

-Watch this space!
-We will soon be launching the first ever online course fully dedicated to science diplomacy.
+In August 2017 we launched the first ever online course fully dedicated to science diplomacy.
 This one-hour course includes a number interviews with top practitioners, the evolution of science diplomacy through the years, and a number of case studies.

 The report from one of the first international meetings on science diplomacy.
 The two-day meeting, hosted by the Royal Society (London) and AAAS in June 2009, focused on the international perspectives on the three forms of science and diplomacy and the rising importance of science diplomacy.